 The good news is that agencies can find ways to address the biggest problems disrupting the evolving marketing landscape.
 And Assemble has those solutions.
 We’ve kept a pulse on where the future of creative teams is headed, so we can help your agency become more efficient and effective.
 Keep reading to find out how.

-The Problem: Clients Are Cutting Back
+The Problem: Advertising Clients Are Cutting Back

-Doing more with less is the theme of 2024.
-And that’s because clients are facing increased creative output demands, while stuck with shrinking or unchanging budgets.
-Today, brands are realizing they need tons of assets to create really strong campaigns, but in a volatile landscape, it’s hard for marketers to see what the future will entail, so instead of renewing their agency contracts, they’re switching to short-term, project based commitments.
+Doing more with less is the theme of this past year.
+And that's because clients are facing increased creative output demands, while stuck with shrinking or unchanging budgets.
+Today, brands are realizing they need tons of assets to create really strong campaigns, but in a volatile landscape, it's hard for marketers to see what the future will entail, so instead of renewing their agency contracts, they're switching to short-term, project based commitments.

 The Solution: